 “I read you had a multitude at your show.”

 “It was incredibly sad, because the bard dies.
 There were ten thousand in attendance, we did five performances in one night.”

 “I always play the priest.”

 “Oh, he plays Juliet, in the tradition of an all boy cast.
-In ‘Mercahnt of Venice,’ he plays Shylock.”
+In ‘Merchant of Venice,’ he plays Shylock.”

-The girls looked at me and giggled.
-They had all moved closer to Robby.
-Mr. Clark let everyone ask questions.
-Some of the boys thought they’d embarrass Robby.
+The girls look at me and giggle.
+They all move closer to Robby.
+Mr. Clark lets everyone ask questions.
+Some of the boys think they can embarrass Robby.
 “What about that video that was on TV?”

 “Well, Mr. Clark said to talk about the performance.
 But, that was just publicity to get people to come to Jace’s memorial.
 I think I said Tim got caught by his girlfriend or something being naughty.”

-Now the girls were ew-ing and ah-ing as Robby spun out the story.
+Now the girls were ew-ing and ah-ing as Robby spins out the story.